The Stig: Role

-The Top Gear website describes the Stig's test-driving role as follows:
+The Top Gear website described the Stig's test-driving role as follows:

 When first introduced, the Stig was described as the resident test driver, as the presenters could not consistently post fast times themselves.
 His stated mission was to "just go out there and drive fast".
 The original Stig, Perry McCarthy, described in 2006 how a racing driver was intended to be used as part of the presenting team in order to produce definitive fastest lap times for tested cars.